Keith A. Pray - Professional and Academic Site

 Completed Courses @ Worcester Polytechnic Institute

 In addition to my academic and professional efforts I accepted the position of President of the Massachusetts Alpha chapter of Upsilon Pi Epsilon.
 UPE is the internationally recognized Honor Society for the Computing Sciences.
 When I returned to WPI as a full-time student the UPE chapter was dormant and had been for a few years.
 I was asked to get things running again.
-Since we have held the two largest induction ceremonies in the chapter's history.
-It has been an honor to help recognize these new members' academic and professional achievements.
-Serving as UPE president for two years has rekindled my passion for leadership.
-I look forward to where this passion will lead me now that my Master student career is over.
+As a result we held the two largest induction ceremonies in the chapter's history.
+It was an honor to help recognize those new members' academic and professional achievements.

 Undergraduate School WPI CS Carolina My Code.mov WPI CS Splash.mov